kepano/kepano-obsidian/Readme.md

 - Always pluralize categories and tags
 - Use `YYYY-MM-DD` everywhere
-- Never use folders for organization
+- Avoid folders for organization
 - Single vault for everything
 - Avoid non-standard Markdown